 The weight of your next set of DJ speakers may not seem like a big deal if you play at the same club night after night.
 But if you’re a mobile DJ and go from one gig to the next, then a pair of lightweight speakers that are durable and travel-friendly will be a must.

-These speakers weigh in at just twenty pounds, which makes them perfect for travel.
+The C300z’s weighs in at just twenty pounds, which makes them perfect for travel.
 The built-in ergonomic handles also make the speakers easier to carry.
 Because they’re so light, you can easily take them with you, wherever you go, whether you store them in the trunk of your car or take them with you on a plane.

 Of course, aside from durability and weight, the sound quality is the most important feature to pay attention to.
 There’s really no point in adding more speakers to your setup if they can only provide a mediocre performance or they have a reputation for distortion.
 But that’s where these Mackie speakers really shine.